Vutrisiran: Use in Patients with Renal Impairment

 Severe renal impairment or ESRD is not anticipated to significantly influence the overall systemic exposure, liver uptake, pharmacodynamics, or safety of vutrisiran.2

-Patients with a baseline eGFR <30 mL/min/1.73 m2 were excluded from the phase 3 HELIOS-A and HELIOSB trials.3,4
+Patients with a baseline eGFR <30 mL/min/1.73 m2 were excluded from the phase 3 HELIOS-A and HELIOSB trials; however, the development of CKD stage ≥4 (eGFR <30mL/min/1.73 m2) during the study period was not a protocol-defined reason to interrupt or discontinue treatment.3–5

-A post-hoc analysis of the HELIOS-B study was conducted to assess the efficacy and safety of vutrisiran in patients who advanced to CKD Stage 4 during the double-blind period.5
+Post-hoc analyses of the HELIOS-B study were conducted to assess the effect of vutrisiran on the primary composite endpoint and other clinical outcomes in subgroups based on baseline renal function, and to assess the efficacy and safety of vutrisiran in patients who advanced to CKD Stage 4 during the double-blind period.5

 A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any safety concerns with the use of vutrisiran in patients with a history of severe renal impairment or ESRD.
 The available data from the global safety database do not suggest an increased risk or varying safety profile with the use of vutrisiran in this population.2,7